sumieren/maze-solver/README.md

 # maze-solver
+Generates a maze in a given 2d grid, and then applies a solver to it.

 Suggestions for additional practice:
 * Add other solving algorithms, like breadth-first search or A*
 * Make the visuals prettier, change the colors, etc